 From tantalizing tagines to sweet and savoury pastilla (ground meat wrapped in pastry), Morocco is home to one of the world’s most exciting cuisines.
 Largely in thanks to the sheer number of spices and herbs grown here.
 From cinnamon and turmeric to parsley and mint, Morocco has a wealth of flavours that are simmered, broiled and basted into their cuisine.

-Commonly, local guides are paid a cut of money by specific shops to recommend and bring in business.
+Commonly, local guides are paid a cut of money by specific shops to bring in business.
 The guides will even go so far as to tell you they’ll haggle on your behalf, often to your detriment.
 When you’ve left, they’re given an under the table cut of the money they’ve swindled from you.

 Morocco is Instagram-ready.
 And many a tourist go trigger happy with their SLRs.
 But be warned: it’s considered offensive to snap photos of locals without consent.
 Even with consent, many people will ask to be paid for the photo.
 Refusing to pay can result in public harassment.